 This Veigar guide capitalizes on the fact that Full-Nuke AP Veigar is very very viable.
 I've met a lot of players on my team that have said "Please don't pick Veigar" only to find out they started getting carried by me.

-I am not perfect; This guide may not be perfect (to you), but I'm just here to share with you all of my experience in league of legends with Veigar.
-Fun fact: I've played league for 3 years and have had a total of almost 5,000 games played.
+Disclaimer: I am not perfect; This guide may not be perfect, but I'm just here to share with you all of my experience in league of legends with Veigar.
+Fun fact: I've played league for 4.5 years and have had a total of almost 5,500 games played.

 Pros / Cons, *And solutions to the cons.

-+ You're a damn midget that has the best single target AP nuke in the game.
++ Best single target AP nuke in the game.

 + You have the ability to farm your Q over and over again.